carpentries-incubator/pangenomics/_episodes/11-tda-in-pangenomes2.md

 ## Explore this code

-This code attempts to generate a pangenome with an specified percentage of core/shell/cloud gene families.
-Neverthelles caiution is recommended because in a real pangenome, data should have more hierarchical structure.
+This code attempts to generate a pangenome with a specified percentage of core/shell/cloud gene families.
+Nevertheless, caution is recommended because, in a real pangenome, data should have a more hierarchical structure.
 This is temporary data to exemplify TDA concepts.
 ~~~
 import pandas as pd
 import numpy as np